simonknittel/rest-api-skeleton/README.md

 [![Donate on patreon](https://badgen.net/badge/donate%20on/patreon/orange)](https://patreon.com/simonknittel)

-_TODO: Add description_
+This is a project template/skeleton for creating a dockerized REST API with [Express](https://expressjs.com/).
+It already got most of the usual features like user managament already integrated.
+I tried to not hide or _over-engineer_ stuff so that individual features can be easily stripped out or added.
+The API itself is located in the [api](./api) directory and the main part of this repository.
+I also decided to add a sample web interface with the most usual administration operations, located in the [admin_web_interface](./admin_web_interface) directory, so that you can quickly start hacking and have some examples.
+Since it's connected via the REST API and dockerized, it could be easily switched out with your own interface.

+**Disclaimer:** This project is not intended as a well maintained and stable open source project.
+It's mostly for my own learning and experimentation with new technologies.
+Therefore I can't ensure that it can be used anytime and anywhere without issues.
+Still I'm looking for your feedback and opinions.

 ## Features

-* Most things are structured in a way that they can be easily stripped out if not needed
-* Users can signup an account with email and password
-* Users have to verify their email to be able to log in
-* Users can log in and log out
-* Users can get a permission role assigned
-* Individual routes can be secured with permission roles
+* Fully dockerized
+* User managament
+    * Signup
+    * Login/logut
+    * Email verification
+    * Password reset
+    * Email change
-* Users can get individual permissions whitelisted or blacklisted overwriting the permission role
+    * Permission roles and invidiual whitelisted or blacklisted permissions
+    * Sessions are handled via session ID's stored in cookies
+    * For each session the user agent, if transmitted, and the time the user has been last seen is saved in the database
+* Method and middleware to require specific permissions
 * Uses Mailgun as email service
 * Runs a PostgreSQL database and uses Sequelize as ORM
-* Sessions are handled via session ID's stored in cookies
-* For each session the user agent, if transmitted, and the time the user has been last seen is saved in the database
-* Fully dockerized
 * Users can reset their passwords
-* Web interface for admins
+* Sample web interface for administration

 ## Local development